 HEIGHTENED LESBIAN VISIBILITY

-And as the story kept expanding, we get to the why.
 Why were lesbians catapulted out into the spotlight, onto national covers, into primetime, into daylight, in the early ‘90s, more numerous and in a normalized and favorable way that we hadn’t seen before?
 The story projects us out onto the frontlines of the LGBTQ/AIDS activist and feminist movements.
 It takes us to “safe sex” campaigns, making visible our sexuality without apology.
 It transports us to a time when coming out of the closet was not just a matter of personal bravery but a national movement, and the articulation of “SILENCE=DEATH” was the result of our community literally disappearing before our very eyes.
 It was a time where we found an undeniable VOICE to our visibility; with transformations of anger and mourning, to celebration, connection and beauty.
 All of this as the language of ‘90s resistance, was what was being practiced, honed and realized at Café Tabac, in a very tactile way, in community.

 RESISTANCE

-Café Tabac is the story of radical glamour, and how aesthetics can signal a challenge to the status quo, of not just survival, but a defiant and poetic celebration and expansion of one’s identity and community.
+Café Tabac is the story of radical glamour, and how our creative impulses can signal a challenge to the status quo, of not just survival, but a defiant and poetic celebration and expansion of one’s identity and community.
 Our film doesn’t contradict the need for media and digital reach that can exponentially expand and make accessible LGBTQ visibility, community and movements.
 “Sundays at Café Tabac” uncovers the idea that nightlife is visibility as a practice, a necessary in-person practice.
 And its impact can last decades after that “last call” on the night the party ended in 1995.

 “The way that the gathering changed the world is, it gave us a strength I think we didn’t know we had.
 That we didn’t know we were building on by being in a space where there were mirrors for us.”